The Journey So Far

 Supercharging Your Team

 An EM can help you build stronger relationships with your team—often boosting morale and lowering attrition as a result—by enabling you to deliver higher-quality interactions across the company at deeper, more personal levels.

 For example: Imagine having a meaningful conversation with a team member and, two weeks later, a ready-to-send email shows up in your drafts folder (produced by your EM) sharing what you appreciated about the interaction and expressing (specifically and genuinely) how much you value their unique contributions to the company culture.

 Hopefully you can see the value in those examples.
 The point I want to drive home is this: If you’re serious about becoming the type of leader your team needs, those tactics (and many others like them) aren’t just luxuries; they’re necessities.
 From that perspective, I believe working with an EM is one of the most important decisions you’ll make as an executive.

 #2: Let Go of the Guilt Trip (and Stop “Splitting the Difference” with Your Team)

-Guilt is the silent saboteur of the exec/EA partnership, and often causes executives to put off hiring an assistant for too long with thoughts like, “It’s not fair that I get an assistant while the rest of the team struggles.”
+Guilt is the silent saboteur of the exec/virtual Executive Assistant partnership, and often causes executives to put off hiring an assistant for too long with thoughts like, “It’s not fair that I get an assistant while the rest of the team struggles.”

-Even post-hire, guilt can continue to sabotage the partnership with suboptimal decisions like sharing a single assistant between multiple executives, or splitting their assistant’s focus between various roles (such as EA and office administrator).
+Even post-hire, guilt can continue to sabotage the partnership with suboptimal decisions like sharing a single assistant between multiple executives, or splitting their assistant’s focus between various roles (such as virtual Executive Assistant and office administrator).